PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/luigi/28/answer-0-1-2-3(3).md

-To fix the bug in the `table_exists` method, we can modify the code to make it case-insensitive by comparing the lowercase versions of the table name and the output from Hive.
+To fix the bug, we need to modify the `table_exists` function to make it case insensitive when checking if the table exists in the output of the query.

-Here's the updated code:
+Here is the fixed code:

 ```python
 def table_exists(self, table, database='default', partition=None):